 All swimmers MUST have a support vessel.
 There is no limit on the number of support vessels you may have.
 Do not arrive on the beach on the day of the event with no support vessel and expect the organizers to provide one for you.
 This will not happen!

-Solo swimmers generally choose to have a kayak with a kayaker next to them.
+Solo swimmers generally choose to have a kayak with a kayaker to navigate for them.
 The kayak is able to stay close to the swimmer, providing the swimmer with protection from dangers such as motorboats or jet skis, and also to provide the provisions and hydration needs for the swimmer’s success.

 For solo swimmers who hire their own kayakers, we are often asked what sort of honorarium to give the kayaker.
-Considering that the kayaker must be at the pre-race meeting and will spend a full day on the water protecting and feeding you, we suggest a minimum of $150 for such a service.
+Considering that the kayaker must be at the pre-race meeting and will spend a full day on the water protecting and feeding you, we suggest a minimum of $200 for such a service.

 Relay teams usually choose a motorboat.
 While supplying the swimmers with safety, hydration and sustenance, the boat will carry the other relay members to the transition points.
 At the start, the lead swimmer will be in the water and the team-mate(s) will be in the boat.
 There are no land entries for swimmers!
 Many relay teams also choose to have a kayaker as an additional support vessel.
 We highly recommend this as it allows the kayaker to remain close to the swimmer while the motor boat remains at a safe distance from its swimmer and others on the course.
 Motor boats must be extremely vigilant of swimmers in the water.
 Stay far enough away to avoid spewing exhaust on all swimmers in the race!

 There will be no land entries for relay swimmers.
-Transition points for relay swimmers will be discussed and reviewed at the pre-race meeting on June 2, 2023 at 5:00 p.m.
+Transition points for relay swimmers will be discussed and reviewed at the pre-race meeting on June 27, 2025 at 5:00 p.m.

 All support vessels will be given an orange pennant on a rod with the number of the solo swimmer or the relay team.
 That number must be placed prominently on the kayak or boat so as to be visible to all.
 If a relay team has a motor boat and a kayak the kayak should be designated the primary support and hence will carry the orange numbered pennant.
 Swimmers who show up for the registration or the swim without a support vessel will be disqualified.